What happens to my Business in the Will?

-All limited liability companies have an articles of association or a company constitution etc. These articles may specify what happens to your share of the company when you die, so it is important to review these documents.
+As a limited liability company, you will have an articles of association and may have other related agreements agreed between the shareholders.
+These contracts may specify what happens to your share of the company when you die, so it is important to review these documents.

 If these documents describe what happens to your share when you die, then this would normally overrule whatever is written in the Will.